DaemonEngine/Sloth/README.md

 	  -h, --help            show this help message and exit -e, --example-config  Prints an example per-directory/shader configuration file (default: None)
+	  -v, --verbose         Print debug information to stderr.
+Supply twice for more verbosity. (default: None)
+	  -f FILE, --config FILE
+	                        Read global configuration (takes precedence over
+	                        command line arguments) (default: None)
 	  -g, --guess           Guess additional keywords based on shader (meta)data (default: False)
 	  --height-normals VALUE
 	                        Modifier used for generating normals from a heightmap (default: 1.0)

+	Renderers:
-	  --daemon              Use features of the Daemon engine.
-Makes the shaders incompatible with vanilla XreaL. (default: False)
+	  --daemon              Use renderer features of the Daemon engine.
+Makes the shaders incompatible with XreaL and Quake3. (default:
+	                        False)
+	  --xreal               Use renderer features of the XreaL engine.
+Makes the shaders incompatible with Quake3.
+This is the default.
+	                        (default: False)
+	  --quake3              Use renderer features of the vanilla Quake3 engine only. (default: False)

 	Texture map suffixes:
 	  -d SUF, --diff SUF    Suffix used by diffuse maps (default: _d)